Monish-KS/Kharif-Knights/README.md

-# AgriVision - Smart Farming Solutions
+# Kharif Knights - Smart Farming Solutions

 [Placeholder for Project Logo/Banner Image]

 ## Introduction

-AgriVision is a smart farming solution designed to empower farmers with data-driven insights and intelligent tools for optimizing crop health, managing resources, and improving yields.
+Kharif Knights is a smart farming solution designed to empower farmers with data-driven insights and intelligent tools for optimizing crop health, managing resources, and improving yields.
 It provides real-time crop monitoring, pest and disease detection, and an AI-powered farm management assistant.

 ## Features

-*   **Real-time Crop Monitoring:** AgriVision uses advanced image recognition to monitor your crops remotely, providing data-driven insights about crop health, growth stages, and potential risks.
+*   **Real-time Crop Monitoring:** Kharif Knights uses advanced image recognition to monitor your crops remotely, providing data-driven insights about crop health, growth stages, and potential risks.
 [Placeholder for AgriVision Screenshot]
 *   **Pest Detection:** Identify and classify common pests affecting your crops using our AI-powered pest detection system.
 Get early warnings and recommended actions to prevent infestations.
 [Placeholder for Pest Detection Screenshot]
 *   **Disease Prediction:** Detect potential diseases early by analyzing leaf patterns and discoloration.
 Receive timely alerts and guidance to mitigate disease outbreaks.
 [Placeholder for Disease Prediction Screenshot]
 *   **Farm Management Assistant (AgriCare):** AgriCare is an AI-powered assistant that provides personalized farm management guidance, optimizing resource usage and improving crop yields through intelligent recommendations and monitoring.
 [Placeholder for AgriCare Chat Interface Screenshot]